aiida-vasp/aiida-vasp/docs/source/getting_started/configuration.md

 ## Setting up a {{ InstalledCode }} for your VASP executable

 A {{ InstalledCode }} is a pointer to a VASP executable that is installed on a remote computer.
 In this example, we assume that the VASP executable is installed on a remote computer `mycluster`.
-We will now set up a {{ InstalledCode }} for this executable in [AiiDA].
+We will now set up a {{ InstalledCode }} for this executable in [aiida].

 The `verdi code` commands allow one to setup/update/duplicate `InstalledCode` objects in [AiiDA].
 Please consult the [AiiDA documentation] for more details.